What is Arizona Golf Season?By azgolfer • Mar 20th, 2014

 Arizona has about 5 different seasons that range from the following dates.
 Depending on which time you want to travel out here will dictate the prices.

 That brings me to the high peak season of January through March.
 During these months we experience the best temperatures across the world for travelers.
 The golf courses and hotels are at the highest prices during this timeframe and there is a lot going on in the valley.
-Tourism is at the highest this time of year so this is the most expensive time to travel to Arizona.
+Tourism is at the highest this time of year, so this is the most expensive time to travel to Arizona.
+We have a list of the best discount golf packages to Arizona here.

 The next two months are where the prices start to tailor off from high season prices.
-April is a month where weather is still fantastic and the courses are all still in great shape.
+April is a month where weather is still fantastic, and the courses are all still in great shape.
 Prices this month are comparable to October through December.
-May is a bit hotter outside so the prices start to even drop lower then April.
+May is a bit hotter outside so the prices start to even drop lower than April.
 Though the prices are not as cheap as the summer month, it’s still a great time to travel.
 The high temperatures are usually in the 90 degrees range for a high so still great golf weather with no humidity.
+Arizona Resorts this time of year are busy and packed.